germanruzca/wyt-backend/README.md

 ## 2: Requirements
 You need Docker and Docker Compose on your computer, because there is a `docker-compose.yml` file that creates a container to the Postgres database.

-Also you need nodeJS, this project were maded in the 16 version of node.
+Also you need nodeJS, this project was made in the 16 version of node.

 ## 3: Clone and run the project.